News

 SJSB is also one of the few U.S. shipyards that is currently building vessels that support and

 service offshore wind farms.
-St. Johns’ holding company, Americraft Marine Group, one of the
+St. Johns’ holding company, Americraft Marine Group, was

 launched to support and strengthen the U.S. shipbuilding industry and infrastructure with the